yshmarov/edurge/README.md

 *home/index - do not show current_user courses that he has already subscribed to*

-*track completion of lesson by user
-* (user_lesson=completion) rails g migration create_user_lesson user:references lesson:references unique lesson-user pair
-* when a user views a lesson for the first time, user_lesson value pair is added to the table, showing that the user has seen this lesson

 *course duration*
 * use youtube api, or whatever the video provider is to fetch video duration
 * add_fields_to_lessons duration:integer